catan2001/facial-recognition-using-hog-and-dlib_fhog/ESL/README.md

 This means that output values from hardware are in range [-4, 4] .

+> [!IMPORTANT]
-**NOTE:** Please take in consideration that representing negative values also affects the number of bits.
+>  Please take in consideration that representing negative values also affects the number of bits.

 After calculating the number of bits needed to represent input and output data we can continue to the last section of modeling [Virtual Platform](#virtual-platform)